The post Potato and Duck Egg Scramble appeared first on Cooking is Messy.

 The post Pumpkin Biscotti appeared first on Cooking is Messy.

-Corn Fritters with Avocado and Salsa
+]]>The post Corn Fritters with Avocado and Salsa appeared first on Cooking is Messy.

-What – if anything – are you having for breakfast?
+]]>What – if anything – are you having for breakfast?
 Currently I’m having a bacon scone with a cold brew coffee whose cup is sweating all over my desk.
 And while, those are lovely things for breakfast, I really wish I was having these corn fritters with avocado and salsa instead.
 Why?
 Because they’re flipping delicious and then I’d be at home relaxing in my pjs having a healthy, filling, savory breakfast.
 Sure, pjs don’t have to be a part of eating this meal but if I’m dreaming of a better breakfast then why shouldn’t I be in my pajamas?

 I’ve gotten into corn fritters after my friend Abi made them for a girls brunch while I was in London.
 We had spent a night hanging out and drinking wine and then the next day we had these for breakfast and they were totally killer.
 Honestly, I could’ve eaten like three times as much as she made.